edmacabebe/Open-Grants-Program/project-ipromiseio.md

     Our work, ipromise.io (pronounced, I promise you) will be centered on providing a decentralized supply-chain ledger service purposely for immutable and irrefutable smart-contract linked for traceability to edge devices that emits pre-agreed conditions of quality.
 A specific use-case that we would want to achieve first is "pharma cold chain iot" served through the ipromise.io api.
 For example, "to constantly maintain temperature from source, while-in-transit, while inside its target destination store room up to finally its administration."

   * An indication of how you will integrate this project into Substrate / Polkadot / Kusama.

+    Substrate will be leveraged as the smart contract ledger that defines the desired properties and conditions.
+It will be deployed as a PoC over Kusama platform and eventually for PolkaDot.

   * An indication of why your team is interested in creating this project.

+    The team has been into Horizen Proof of Service [Masternode Managed Service Hosting](www.nodelauncher.com) for the past couple of years and is looking at a way to upgrade/update its knowledge and learn to use newer and more current advancements in Blockchain technology especially on dApps and most specifically DeFi.

+    Our intent eventually, is how we could use web3.0 and PolkaDot as a platform to offer more of our software engineering and DevOps capabilities as a service and/or develop DeFi apps.
+We are collaborating with an IoT firm that develops sensors for its pharmaceutical client's use cases.

+  * Other use-cases we are looking at are for DeFi payments, loan, crowd-funding or mutually pooled funding for Proof-of-Service (masternodes) and Proof-of-Stake (Staking) on managed-service hosted nodes, Agriculture supply-chain, A talent pool for Blockchain-skilled resource.

 ### Project Details
 We expect the teams to already have a solid idea about the project's expected final state.